Whales are mammals, but many people think they are fish. Although there are similarities, there are also many differences.

 - Whales are warm-blooded

-- Whales have a small amount of fur when born
+- Whales are born with a small amount of fur

 Whales often swim close to the shore.
 Find out why here